canonical/zookeeper-operator/docs/content/tutorial/setup.md

 ## Multipass

 Multipass is a quick and easy way to launch virtual machines running Ubuntu.
-It uses “cloud-init” standard to install and configure all the necessary parts automatically.
+It uses the cloud-init standard to install and configure all the necessary parts automatically.

-Let’s install Multipass from a snap and launch a new VM using “charm-dev” cloud-init configuration:
+Let’s install Multipass from a snap and launch a new VM using the `charm-dev` cloud-init configuration:

 ```bash
 sudo snap install multipass && \